-Schull & Fitbones offer unique outdoor adventure summer camps that bring children to hidden parts of West Cork, around Schull and Ballydehob on the Mizen peninsula – exploring tunnels on a mountainside with a torch; a short ferry ride to a hidden island cove for a BBQ and dipping ones feet in the Atlantic waters; flying kites by an ancient castle; finding the elusive checkpoint in the jungle marsh; then washing off the mud in a stream before Mum or Dad see it!; a sweet hunt in an old apple orchard; rope walk overlooking the valley and Schull harbour; orienteering across an old viaduct and trying to balance on the slackline!
+Schull & Fitbones offer unique outdoor adventure summer camps that bring children to hidden parts of West Cork, around Schull and Ballydehob on the Mizen peninsula – exploring tunnels on a mountainside with a torch; a short ferry ride to a hidden island cove for a BBQ and dipping ones feet in the Atlantic waters; finding the elusive checkpoint in the jungle marsh; then washing off the mud in a stream before Mum or Dad see it!; a sweet hunt in an old apple orchard; orienteering across an old viaduct and trying to balance on the slackline!

-Join us and experience the fun, excitement and true adventure on any of our summer camps in July and August.
+Join us and experience the fun, excitement and true adventure on any of our summer camps and junior summer camps in July and August.

 Mt Gabriel hike and the tunnels